decentraland/adr/content/ADR-290-remove-profile-snapshots.md

 However, this approach has several drawbacks:

 1. **Storage inefficiency**: Requiring every profile to store snapshot images significantly increases storage requirements across all Catalyst nodes.
-With an unbounded amount of profiles deployed per player, this adds up to substantial storage costs.
+With an unbounded amount of profiles, this adds up to substantial storage costs.

 2. **Consistency issues**: Different clients may generate and upload different profile images for the same avatar configuration.
 This can lead to inconsistent representations of the same user across different platforms and applications.